DANIEL RUBENSTEIN - violin

 for piano quintet

-Version commissioned for the Ensemble Mendelssohn, creation in 2019
+Version commissioned for the Ensemble Mendelssohn, premiered in 2019

 Quartet for piano, 2 violins & cello

-Commissioned by Masahiro Kawakami & the Ensemble Mendelssohn, creation in 2016
+Commissioned by Masahiro Kawakami & the Ensemble Mendelssohn, premiered in 2016

 for piano quintet